Top 10 Easy to Grow Flowering Ornamental Houseplants

 The botanical term for Gloxinia is Siningia speciosa.
 Gloxinia plants are closely related to African violets.
 These plants are easy to grow and require little looking after.
 They bloom in late winter or early spring.

 Gloxinia plants grow up to 18 inches in height.
 The flowers are three inches wide and bell shaped.
 The flowers of the Gloxinia plant varieties bloom in colors of crimson, deep red, mix of white and pink, violet or white.

 Gloxinias grow well in warm temperatures and well-watered soil.
 They can be grown from seeds, cuttings or tubers in late winter or early spring.

 The Guppy plant needs bright light to bloom.
 It blooms throughout the year.
-Place the Guppy plant near a bright window but do not expose it to bright sunlight.
-Keep the plant in a warm room and do not let the temperature drop below 60 degrees Fahrenheit.
+Place the Guppy plant near a bright window but do not expose it to bright sunlight and do not overwater this plant.

-Geraniums are outdoor plants that are easy to grow indoors.
-The Martha Washington Geranium (Pelagorium x domesticum) grows well indoors and is easy to take care.
-Martha Washington Geraniums are also known as Regal Geraniums.
+The Martha Washington Geranium (Pelagorium x domesticum) grows well indoors and is easy to take care of.
+This plant is also knowns is also known as Regal Geraniums.

-The Martha Washington Geranium flowers are bright rich in color with a velvety look.
-The flower colors of the Geranium plant varieties are deep purple, deep burgundy, pale pink, pink and white or garnet.
-This Geranium plant blooms indoors throughout the year.
-The leaves of this plant are bright green in color with a gentle citrus scent.
+The flowers of the Geranium plant varieties bloom in colors of deep purple, deep burgundy, pale pink, pink and white.
+This plant blooms indoors throughout the year.
+The leaves are bright green in color with a gentle citrus scent.